-- Review the merit of counting repayment of mortgage principal in its estimate of "owned accommodation" costs, in addition to the current focus on payment of mortgage interest. - Revisit its reliance since 1970 on the New House Price Index for its calculation of mortgage interest and replacement expenses.
-The New House Price Index monitors "contractors' selling prices for new dwellings (including land) collected from builders in more than twenty cities" (Statistics Canada 2015, 8).
-It includes prices for new single-family homes, semi-detached homes and townhouses.
-By contrast, CREA MLS House Price Index and Teranet-National Bank House Price Index provide data for 2005-2018 and 1990-2018, respectively, about price trends for established house prices.
-They track the prices of single family homes, townhouses and apartments that have sold each month.
+- Publish an annual study reporting on the latest evidence about the relationship between monetary policy and the growing gap between home prices and earnings.
+The goal of this additional reporting is to inform the public about the degree to which the deployment of monetary policy to stimulate the economy generally may be unintentionally inflicting collateral damage on housing affordability. - Review the merit of counting repayment of mortgage principal in its estimate of "owned accommodation" costs, in addition to the current focus on payment of mortgage interest. - Build on recent improvements made by Statistics Canada to its measurement of mortgage interest costs in the CPI.
+As reported by the Business Council of BC, prior to February 2021, Statistics Canada relied exclusively on the New House Price Index for its calculation of mortgage interest and replacement expenses.
+This index monitors "contractors' selling prices for new dwellings (including land) collected from builders in more than twenty cities" (Statistics Canada 2015, 8).
+By contrast, Canadian Real Estate Association MLS House Price Index and Teranet-National Bank House Price Index provide data about price trends for established house prices.
 These measures show that the rate of appreciation in established house prices substantially outpaces the growth in new house prices.
 Commenting on these indices, the Business Council of BC observes that new house prices in Canada are up 47% since 2005, compared to established house price growth of 136%.